- Addis Ababa

 Amharic is the official language, although over 80 local languages are also spoken.
 English and Arabic are widely spoken as well as some French and Italian.

 The international dialling code for Ethiopia is +251.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 The area code for Addis Ababa is (0)1.
 Telephone, fax and postal facilities are available in most main towns.
-IDD is available.
-There are internet cafes in Addis Ababa and internet services may be available in upmarket hotels in other areas.
-A GSM 900 network is provided, but coverage is limited to Addis Ababa and a few other parts of the country.
+There are internet cafés in Addis Ababa and internet services are increasing in availability.

 Become our Ethiopia Travel Expert